Scotford Upgrader

 The Shell Scotford Upgrader is an oilsand upgrader, a facility which processes crude bitumen from oil sands into a wide range of synthetic crude oils.
 The upgrader is owned by Athabasca Oil Sands Project (AOSP), a joint venture of Shell Canada Energy (60%), Marathon Oil Sands L.P.
 (20%) and Chevron Canada Limited (20%).
-The facility is located in the industrial development of Scotford, just to the northeast of Fort Saskatchewan, Alberta in the Edmonton Capital Region.
+The facility is located in the industrial development of Scotford, in Strathcona County, just to the northeast of Fort Saskatchewan, Alberta in the Edmonton Capital Region.

-Site
+Shell Scotford Complex

-The Scotford Upgrader is a part of a larger site known as Shell Scotford located 40 km northeast of Edmonton, Alberta.
-Shell Scotford comprises three operating units: the Upgrader, a Refinery, and a Chemical plant.
+The Scotford Upgrader is a part of a larger site known as the Shell Scotford Complex (Shell Scotford) located 40 km northeast of Edmonton, Alberta.
+Shell Scotford comprises three operating units: the Scotford Upgrader, the 100000 oilbbl/d Scotford Refinery, and a Chemical plant.
 The Scotford Cogeneration Plant is also located on the site.
 Currently, work is being done on the first Upgrader expansion.
 In 1984, Shell opened both the Refinery and Chemical plant on the Scotford site.
 As one of North America's most modern and efficient refineries, the Scotford Refinery was the first to exclusively process synthetic crude oil from Alberta’s oil sands.
 Benzene that is produced during the refining process is sent to the adjacent Chemical plant and is used in the production of Styrene Monomer, a chemical needed to make many of the hard plastics people use daily.
 In 2000, a glycol plant was opened at Scotford Chemicals.
 Much of the output of the Scotford Upgrader is sold to the Scotford Refinery.
 Both light and heavy crudes are also sold to Shell's Sarnia Refinery in Ontario.
 The rest of the synthetic crude is sold to the general marketplace and shipped by pipeline.

 History of Scotford

 In 1891, a group of immigrants from Galicia, Austria settled on the land south of the North Saskatchewan River, near the South Victoria Trail.
 Philip Krebs, along with his son John, settled on the north side of South Victoria Trail.
 Their home became a popular stopping place for those travelling along the trail.
 Besides being a hospitable natured man, John was fluent in four European languages (German, English, Polish, and Ukrainian) and could speak Cree - making him popular with those who stopped by.

-When the Canadian Northern Railway was being built into Fort Saskatchewan, Philip Krebs’ homestead was a natural place for a stop.
-In 1905, a loading station was erected there, and on the siding of the building was the name “Scotford” (named after Walter Scott and Alexander Rutherford, the premiers of the two provinces – Saskatchewan and Alberta - that were formed that same year).
+When the Canadian Northern Railway was being built into Fort Saskatchewan, Krebs' homestead was a natural place for a stop.
+In 1905, a loading station and grain elevator were erected there, and on the siding of the two structures was the name "Scotford" (named after Walter Scott and Alexander Rutherford, the premiers of the two provinces – Saskatchewan and Alberta - that were formed that same year).
 The area is still referred to by that name.